skrish13/skrish13.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm Sri Krishna.
 I'm primarily a DL research/engineering person at [Paralleldots](https://www.paralleldots.xyz).
-I did my undergrad @BITS-Pilani, Goa.
-Nowadays, I mostly work on vision and medical imaging problems.
+I did my undergrad at BITS-Pilani, Goa.
+Nowadays, I mostly work on computer vision and medical imaging problems.
 Very much interested in [Multimodal ML](https://arxiv.org/abs/1705.09406) as well.
 I listen to music a lot, read more [here](/music/).
 Some part of this website is used to put down my thoughts and ideas into writing, so read at your own risk :)

 If want to get in touch or collaborate please mail me or tweet at me (thanks).